volotat/GANLib/README.md

 ### Metrics
 Magic Distance.
 (Estimate probability that points from one set appear in the other.
 Totally ignorant to mode collapse problem.)
 Iception score.
 (Working only with image batches containing 3 channels in last channel format)

+### Note
+I take some break with this project for a while, but it does not mean I done with it.
+Actually I have a lot of ideas how to use this project for solving concrete tasks.
+But unfortuanatelly I do not have time to work on it right now.